Map of the whole of Shiga Prefecture

 Odani Castle was located on Mt.
 Odani in Nagahama and served as the residence for three generations of the Azai family.
 It was built around 1525 and is regarded as one of the three greatest medieval mountain castles.
 This castle is associated with the Azai family, including Azai Nagamasa, a feudal lord of Kohoku, his wife Oichi, a sister of Oda Nobunaga known as the most beautiful woman in the Warring States period, and their three daughters Chacha, Ohatsu, and Oeyo.
 The castle ruins command panoramic views of Lake Biwa and the Kohoku region.
 After the Azai clan was destroyed in a battle with Oda Nobunaga, the castle was passed to Hashiba Hideyoshi (later Toyotomi Hideyoshi).
 However, Hideyoshi built a castle in Imahama (present-day Nagahama), so Odani Castle was abandoned.
 The remains of the castle spreading over the entire Mt.
 Odani make you honor its onetime appearance and respect the lives of Oichi and her three daughters.
 Walls were placed along the peak of the mountain from east to west, utilizing its natural terrain.
 The cornerstones of the building were found in the sites of the Honmaru hall and the large hall.
 Even the highest point Oozuku (495 meters) has remains of the earthen barriers.
 In Kiyomizudani, there are the sites of the peacetime residences of the Azai clan and vassals.
 The ruins were designated as a National Historic Site in 1937.
 AddressEkimachi Terrace Nagahama, 3-24 Kitafune-cho, Nagahama City, Shiga Prefecture Opening Hoursall day Regular Closing Daywithout a holiday

-• Hachiman-bori no name
+• Hachiman-bori Recommended spots

 スポット画像未設定